allthingstalk/arduino-wifi-sdk/README.md

 ## Enable Verbose Debug Output

+> Enabling Verbose Debug Output can help you significantly when troubleshooting your code.

 By enabling debug output as shown previously, you’re getting normal debug output level.
 If you wish to see more information, you can use Verbose Debug Output, which shows:
 - Unique Generated MQTT ID